 FY2004 Foreign operations appropriation (P.L.
 108-199) earmarked \$1.5 million for "educational, humanitarian and non-governmental organizations and individuals inside Iran to support the advancement of democracy and human rights in Iran."
 The State Department Bureau of Democracy and Labor (DRL) gave \$1 million to a unit of Yale University, and \$500,000 to National Endowment for Democracy.
 FY2005 \$3 million from FY2005 foreign aid appropriation (P.L.
 108-447) for democracy promotion.
 Priority areas: political party development, media, labor rights, civil society promotion, and human rights.
 FY2006 \$11.15 for democracy promotion from regular FY2006 foreign aid appropriation (P.L.
 109-102). \$4.15 million administered by DRL and \$7 million for the Bureau of Near Eastern Affairs.
 FY2006 supp.
 Total of \$66.1 million (of \$75 million requested) from FY2006 supplemental (P.L.
 109-234): \$20 million for democracy promotion; \$5 million for public diplomacy directed at the Iranian population; \$5 million for cultural exchanges; and \$36.1 million for Voice of America-TV and "Radio Farda" broadcasting.
 Broadcasting funds are provided through the Broadcasting Board of Governors.
 FY2007 FY2007 continuing resolution provided \$6.55 million for Iran (and Syria) to be administered through DRL. \$3.04 million was used for Iran.
 No funds were requested.
 FY2008 \$60 million (of \$75 million requested) is contained in Consolidated Appropriation (H.R.
 2764, P.L.
 110-161), of which, according to the conference report \$21.6 million is ESF for pro-democracy programs, including non-violent efforts to oppose Iran's meddling in other countries. \$7.9 million is from a "Democracy Fund" for use by DRL.
 The Appropriation also fully funded additional \$33.6 million requested for Iran broadcasting: \$20 million for VOA Persian service; and \$8.1 million for Radio Farda; and \$5.5 million for exchanges with Iran.
 FY2009 Request was for \$65 million in ESF "to support the aspirations of the Iranian people for a democratic and open society by promoting civil society, civic participation, media freedom, and freedom of information."
 H.R.
-I I 05 (P.L.
+I 105 (P.L.
 I I I -8) provides \$25 million for democracy promotion programs in the region, including in Iran.
-FY2010 No specific democracy promotion request for Iran, but some funds (out of \$40 million requested for Near East democracy programs) likely to fund continued human rights research and public diplomacy in Iran.
-FY2011 No specific request for Iran, but \$40 million requested for Near East democracy programs U.S. budget FY2012 No specific request for Iran, but \$35 million requested for Near East democracy programs
+FY2010 \$40 million requested and used for Near East Regional Democracy programming.
+Programs to promote human rights, civil society, and public diplomacy in Iran constitute a significant use of these region-wide funds.
+FY2011 \$40 million requested and will be used for Near East Regional Democracy programs.
+Programming for Iran with these funds to be similar to FY2010 FY2012 \$35 million requested for Near East Regional Democracy, and Iran-related use is to be similar to FY2010 and FY2011.

-Source: Information provided by State Department and reviewed by Department's Iran Office, February I, 2010; FY2012 Congressional Budget Justification
+Source: Information provided by State Department and reviewed by Department's Iran Office, February I, 2010; FY2012 Congressional Budget Justification; author conversation with Department of State Iran Office, April 21, 2011.